thomasgolian/network-engineering-labs/rstp-failover-lab/README.md

 # Scenario 1)

 RSTP root primary core SW1 fails, all interfaces shutdown.
-Simulating a layer 1 line protocol down.
+Simulating a failure.

 <br>

 ![Failover to secondary](images/failover-to-root-secondary.jpg)

 <br>

+## We can use these commands to verify:

 Verify Spanning Tree Status:
 <br>show spanning-tree